 Why Scales May Not Be Accurate

 Over time, scales can lose accuracy due to plain old wear and tear due to regular use and age.
-Scales must maintain their original balance for accuracy, but over time they tend to lose this balance and they will require recalibration.
+Scales must maintain their original balance for accuracy.
+Over time, however, they tend to lose this balance and they will require recalibration.

-For scales that don’t require high precision, it is possible to use objects with known weights like dumbbells to test the scales.
+For scales that don’t require high precision, it is possible to use objects with known weights to test the scales.
+Dumbbells are one such example.
 Although the weight of a dumbbell is not that accurate, it will suffice for these purposes.

-The scale must be on a flat and level surface for testing.
+- The scale must be on a flat surface for testing.
 Start by setting the scale so that it reads zero.
-For manual scales, you may need to turn a wheel or screw that adjusts the reading.
-Once the equipment reads zero, place the object with known weight on the scale.
+For mechanical scales, you may need to turn a wheel or screw that adjusts the reading.
+Once the equipment reads zero, place the object with a known weight on the scale.

-If the reading is not accurate, adjust the scale to get the correct weight of the object.
+- If the reading is not accurate, adjust the scale to get the correct weight of the object.
 Digital scales may have calibration options that allow adjusting of the reading.
-If the scale does not provide any option for calibration, then you can still use the scale, but you will have to compensate by correcting measured weights using the error factor.
+If the scale does not provide any option for calibration, then you can still use the scale.
+You will have to compensate, however, by correcting measured weights using the error factor.

-In order to test the precision of the scale, it is necessary to repeat the test several times to see whether the result is the same or nearly the same.
+- To test the precision of the scale, it is necessary to repeat the test several times to ensure consistency in the results it gives you.
+Evaluate whether the result is the same or nearly the same.
 If the readings are widely different, then the scale has low precision.

 Testing Precision Equipment

-A good method is to use three weights with a ratio of about 1:2:4 and with a sum that represents a substantial percentage of the scale’s capacity.
+A good method is to use three weights with a ratio of about 1:2:4.
+Also use a sum that represents a substantial percentage of the scale’s capacity.
 Start off by zeroing the equipment as in the process mentioned above.
 Then begin measuring weights to see whether they produce the same results consistently, as this will test for precision.

-To test accuracy, weigh the calibrated weights in different combinations to see if the results represent the correct sums of the weighed objects.
+To test accuracy, weigh the calibrated weights in different combinations.
+Then see if the results represent the correct sums of the weighted objects.
 These procedures measure the linearity of the scales.
 A taring test determines whether the linearity tests continue to produce the same results when the scale resets to zero or to a non-zero calibration.

-The term ÒdriftÓ describes inaccuracies caused by environmental factors like temperature and static electricity.
-For equipment used in conditions in which these variables are not controllable, then it will be necessary to measure the sensitivity drift of the scale.
+The term ‘drift’ describes inaccuracies caused by environmental factors like temperature and static electricity.
+For equipment used in conditions in which these variables are not controllable, it will be necessary to measure the sensitivity drift of the scale.

 Manufacturers provide temperature ranges for their equipment along with calibration certification in some cases.
 Note that calibration certification not might be valid if the equipment comes from a distant location.
 For devices that require high accuracy, even differences in geomagnetism and barometric pressure can result in measurement differences when compared to the equipment calibration location.

-The frequency of calibration will depend on how important accuracy is to the operation and on the conditions that might cause the equipment to lose accuracy.
-Some organizations may recalibrate weighing systems on a monthly basis while others conduct testing at the start of each shift or even before each use of the equipment.
+The frequency of calibration will depend on how important accuracy is to the operation.
+Another important factor is the conditions that might cause the equipment to lose accuracy.
+Some organizations may recalibrate weighing systems on a monthly basis.
+Others conduct testing at the start of each shift or even before each use of the equipment.